 African American Historical Research and Consulting

 It all begins here!
 AAHRC - African American Historical Research and Consulting is here to provide you with the administrative and planning assistance needed to develop African American family histories, oral histories, exhibits, digital humanities projects, grants for nonprofit organizations, virtual tours for historic sites, historic African American landscapes surveys, structure reports, historical markers, National Register survey projects, and historic structure reports.
+We also provide Acting and Interim Executive Director Services for organizations and museums that represent African American history and culture.
 Fill out the form below to get started.

 BRANDON A. OWENS, SR., PH.D.